Startup idea validation template: 6 criteria to validate your startup idea

 1. The Customer: Know Your Audience

 The more you know about them, the easier it will be to create an effective marketing strategy that will lead your customers to you.
-The first thing you need to know is who your audience is and where they are.
+So that you know – the first thing you need to know is who your audience is and where they are.

-Wherever you go to understand your customer and audience, make sure that you ask questions to get the most out of your conversations and validate the demand.
+Wherever you go to understand your customer and audience, could you make sure that you ask questions to get the most out of your conversations and validate the demand?
 In some cases, it might make sense to create a customer persona.

 2. The problem(s)